The Succulent Plant Page goes to Families of Succulent Plants goes to

 High concentratiuons of the narcotic alkaloid Mesembrine are found at in some Mesembs., notably Sceletium tortuosum (kanna).

-Cultivation: Watering requirements vary according to the species' region of origin and hence whether it is a summer or winter grower.
+Cultivation: Watering requirements vary according to a succulent plant's region of origin and hence whether it is a summer or winter grower.
 Seasons in the Northern hemisphere are reversed compared with those in the Southern hemisphere (South Africa) and most species adjust to this, so when cultivated in the Northern hemisphere grow and need water out of phase with their habitat.

 Lithops: are winter growers and should be watered from late summer until November and a little water at the end of the Winter in March.
 Water should be withdrawn or at least light through the summer.